-Research Interests: Nature and development of the relationship between gesture and speech; infant vocal-motor activity as a potential precursor of the gesture-speech link; motor and communicative development in infants at increased biological risk for autism spectrum disorders; early identification of developmental delay and autism spectrum disorders.
+Research Interests: Motor and communicative development in typical development and in infants at increased biological risk for autism spectrum disorder; nature and development of the relationship between gesture and language; early identification of developmental delay and autism spectrum disorders.

 Infant Communication Lab